isomerpages/cris-precise/_about-us/Why We Do It.md

 ![](/images/About%20Us/Why%20We%20Do%20It/genetic-data-1161px.jpg)

-<a href="https://www.researchsquare.com/article/rs-24953/v3"><h3>Public Engagement Efforts</h3></a>
+<h3>Public Engagement Efforts</h3>

-Our work will not succeed without a vital ingredient: your trust and participation.
-Here are some activities we have conducted over the years to get your input on what precision medicine can do for Singapore and how we should go about doing it:
+Our work will not succeed without a [Here are some activities](https://www.researchsquare.com/article/rs-24953/v3) we have conducted over the years to get your input on what precision medicine can do for Singapore and how we should go about doing it:

 ![](/images/About%20Us/Why%20We%20Do%20It/public-engagement-efforts_1.gif)

-**Your valuable feedback has shaped the way PRECISE is run, including how the data collected
-is stored, secured and retrieved.**
+**Your valuable feedback has shaped the way PRECISE is run, including how the data collected  is stored, secured and retrieved.**

 ![](/images/About%20Us/Why%20We%20Do%20It/the-way-precise-run2-1161px.jpg)